exercism/ruby/hamming/GETTING_STARTED.md

         hamming_test.rb:12:in `test_no_difference_between_identical_strands'

-This time we have a Hamming, but we're trying to call a method named "compute" on him.
+This time we have a `Hamming`, but we're trying tell it to `compute`, and `Hamming` doesn't understand that message.

 Open up hamming.rb and add a method definition inside the class:

     class Hamming
-      def compute
+      def self.compute
       end
     end